Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Oil and Pyrex.md

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 **Mitigation**: Don't set up in a high-traffic area (where people might walk through it), and make sure people don't lean in close.
-Ends of skewers have plastic on, so should be non-issue.\r\nCall a first aider in the case of an injury.
+Ends of skewers have plastic on, so should be non-issue.
+Call a first aider in the case of an injury.

 **After Mitigation**: Likelihood: 1, Severity: 1, Overall: 1